Updated: Jul 26, 2021

 Although Clegg's memoirs A Portrait of an Addict as a Young Man, and Ninety Days served to grant method's awareness about some extracts and snippets of nonfiction within my novel, surprisingly, they aided me tremendously in the fictionalized characterization of one of my novel's protagonists.
 Most importantly, his real-life experience nurtured my writing on the emotional craft of my second protagonist, who, like the real Bill Clegg of then, hides secrets and masks his self-loathing, his fears, his unresolved conflicts.
 I found many parallels in Clegg's personality traits as transcribed on his pages, which aided me to show more rather than to tell how my character acted and reacted to happenings.
 At first drafts, my character was coming through as artificial, and unlike Bill, who safe-guarded his true self as a survival mechanism, which imbues the narrative with hope amidst the carnage of his soul.
 Clegg's memoirs depict so very viscerally the inner experience of torment and despair, that it is possible to identify the origin of regret, the moment of a reflection, the remedy, the redemption of the character's journey toward sobriety, mending together with his broken identity.

 The awe-inspiring and best takeaway from both Clegg's memoirs was learning how to ground my narrative in New York City.
 In his memoirs, Bill and New York are one even when splitting, conflicting, triggering one another.
 Bill becomes the streets of NY, as he walks in a daze, or suddenly notices buildings and the geography of the city.
 As he gains awareness of the surroundings, he is on the path to sobriety, finding a sense of being grounded to a place.
-I'm grateful that his pages turned my GPS on, mapping my narrative, and so I found my characters in New York, because New York was [in] them.
+I'm grateful that his pages turned my GPS on, mapping my narrative, and so I found my characters in New York, because New York, at the end of the day, was already [in] them.

-The End of the Day , Clegg's poignant second novel, which I had the privilege to read before its original release date on June 2nd as the galleys fell serendipitously over my desk, will now be released on October 6, 2020.
-Preorder the audiobook version (still to be released on 6/2/20), or a copy signed by the author, at Oblong Books & Music's Bookstore.
+The End of the Day , Clegg's poignant second novel, which I had the privilege to read before its original release date on June 2nd as the galleys fell serendipitously over my desk, will now be released on September 29, 2020.
+Preorder the audiobook version, or a copy signed by the author, at Oblong Books & Music's Bookstore.

 I didn't know about Genevieve Hudson's works until the end of summer of last year when Victoria Chang—a remarkable poet, an imaginative children's writer, and powerhouse chair of the MFA Department at AULA— asked me to present Genevieve for a faculty reading session.
 And Oh Boy!
 Wasn't I missing out on excellent writing!
 I immediately acquired A Little in Love with Everyone and Pretend We Live Here and devoured them in one gulp, or in two gulps, during two full mornings reading by the sea.
 Undoubtedly, the best sort of company.

 As a parent in the LGBTQAI+ community, and as a woman of color teaching at a community college significantly populated by an incredibly diverse student body, I strive to include representative texts in various literary genres, so my students' choices align with their interests and concerns, founded upon sustainable ethic as well as aesthetic principles in the practice of my instruction.
-A couple of years ago, some of my students asked me what kind of pedagogy informed my instruction, and I told them about Paulo Freire's books, and how I wanted to teach my students to question authority—give them tools to transgress.
-But then, I paused, and I thought, wait!
+A couple of years ago, some of my students, Nidia dear, and Michael, and others, asked me what kind of pedagogy informed my instruction.
+I told them about Paulo Freire's books, and how I wanted to teach my students to question authority—give them tools to transgress.
+But then, I paused, and I thought, Wait!
 And then what!
-And that is went I found, almost serendipitously the Urban Sustainability and the Creative Writing program at AULA.
+And that is when I found, almost serendipitously the Urban Sustainability and the Creative Writing program at AULA.
 And everything I have learned during these last 2 years, and what it's in store now during the current winter and spring project period, my last, coalesce in me, solidifying all my identifications.
-Hudson's essays made me fall in love with everything I am, and now my tasks as a teacher, a poet and writer, as a student, as environmental and social justice activist, altogether flows via my writing and my teaching.
+Hudson's essays made me fall in love with everything I am, and now my tasks as a teacher, as a poet and as a writer, as a student, as an environmental and social justice activist, altogether flow via my writing and my teaching.
 So teaching to transgress yes!
 But then, let's become agents of change, let's write and read new narratives, create an arena where new voices are represented!
+Let's learn to read all kinds of in-betweenness.

 Jing-Jing Lee, the author of How We Disappeared, writes that in Hudson's Pretend We Live Here, "characters bleed and breathe with a caustic energy that dares the reader to keep pace as they are taken from the Deep South to Western Europe and back again.
 [Hudson's] writing is impossible to forget."
 And Lee is absolutely right.
 The stories in this intelligent and imaginative collection bring narrators whose use of language, diction, and word choice are transgressive in Hudson’s narrational nature, and yet, the author infuses meaning as though incantations that spellbind the reader as the reader opens their eyes and sees the world under a new lens.
 Characters come to life and transmute into the reader's soul, watering their soil, so seeds bloom, and people become whomever they ought to be.
 Indubitably, Hudson's prose is poetic, magical, but incredibly realistic, poignant, sharp, visceral, constant and transformative at once, and always queer to the point that being queer is not being the other, but the one.